DBT Mindfulness Exercises: Skiing Guided Imagery

 Kenny Levine

-Kenny Levine, LCSW, is a seasoned therapist with over 25 years of experience helping individuals, couples, and co-parents navigate life’s toughest challenges.
-With a focus on evidence-based approaches like CBT, DBT, and the Gottman Method, Kenny specializes in providing support for co-parenting through divorce, and relationship issues.
+Kenny Levine, LCSW, is a seasoned therapist with over 25 years of experience helping individuals, couples, and co-parents navigate life's toughest challenges.
+With specialized training in evidence-based approaches including CBT, DBT, and the Gottman Method, Kenny provides expert support for relationship issues and co-parenting through divorce.
 He also offers tailored therapy for physicians, focusing on their unique personal and professional needs.
+Kenny provides marriage counseling and couples therapy services int NC and UT through secure telehealth sessions.

 https://www.kennylevine.com